 Note: To specify a maintenance window for watched instances / target(s), select Settings tab from the Settings pane for that instance / target.

 Configure PowerShell Execution settings by selecting SentryOne Monitoring Service Settings > Alerting tab > PowerShell.

 PowerShell Execution Account

-|Username||The global account that the Execute Powershell Command can be run with.|
+|Username||The global account that the Execute PowerShell Command can be run with.|

-|Password||The password for the Execute Powershell global account.|
+|Password||The password for the Execute PowerShell global account.|

-For more information about PowerShell, see the PowerShell topic.
+Additional Information: For more information about PowerShell, see the PowerShell topic.

 Additional Information: For information about setting up a PowerShell account, the benefits of PowerShell, and PowerShell Security, see the PowerShell MSDN article.